BluuArc/bfmt-utilities/docs/modules/_buffs_ispassiveeffect_.md

 **Returns:** *boolean*

-whether the given effect object is considered a passive effect based on its properties
+Whether the given effect object is considered a passive effect based on its properties.